GPT Store: Features

+It is expected that in the future the creators of GPTs will be able to monetize them.

+Free users can use existing GPTs but cannot create their own.
+Paying subscribers can use the editor on the ChatGPT site to configure the GPT's name, image and description, instructions and access to APIs, along with visibility options.

 Product availability will depend on customized settings, such as the set level of visibility and the creator's profile.
 Creators of GPTs will have the opportunity to monetize their applications through various business models, including subscriptions and pay-per-use.
 The GPT Store also features a star-based rating system for users to evaluate GPTs, similar to other app stores such as Apple's App Store and Google Play.

+Uses

+Companies like Moderna are using GPTs to assist in various specific business tasks.
+The company has created 750 GPTs for its own internal use.

 Guidelines

 Guidelines outline the expectations and responsibilities users have when creating a GPT product or platform, and they are continually monitored for compliance to minimize violations.
 These guidelines emphasize principles of customization, transparency, and intellectual freedom, aiming to support diverse communities while ensuring responsible use of the technology.

 The policies prohibit activities such as promoting harm, harassment, defamation, violence, or terrorism, among other forms of misuse.
 They also require creators to respect privacy rights by avoiding the disclosure of non-public information without prior authorization.

 GPTs within the ChatGPT store must comply with OpenAI's branding standards, which regulate the use of ChatGPT logos, names, and other visual identifiers in the private sector without formal permission.